ashep/d5y/README.md

 Schematic:

-- Forgotten pull-down of GPIO 15 added (R8).
+- Added forgotten pull-down to GPIO 15 (R8).
-- Forgotten pull-up of GPIO 2 added (R8).
+- Added forgotten pull-up to GPIO 2 (R8).
-- NC pins of DS3231 connected to GND.
+- NC pins of DS3231 connected to GND as its datasheet requires.

 Firmware: